Chart Color Schemes

 Redwood Park's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Redwood Park.
-AreaSearch's assessment indicates low prevalence of common health conditions in younger cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (~8743 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.
+Analysis of health metrics shows strong performance throughout Redwood Park, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Younger cohorts in particular see very low prevalence of common health conditions, and the rate of private health cover is relatively low at approximately 50% of the total population (~8,743 people).
+This compares to 52.7% across Greater Adelaide and a national average of 55.7%.

-The most common medical conditions are arthritis (affecting 8.7% of residents) and mental health issues (8.6%).
-A total of 66.8% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.7% and 8.6% of residents, respectively, while 66.8% declared themselves as completely clear of medical ailments compared to 67.9% across Greater Adelaide.
 Health outcomes among the working-age population are broadly typical.
-The area has 20.1% of residents aged 65 and over (3485 people), with health outcomes among seniors ranking lower nationally than the broader population but above average locally.
+The area has 20.1% of residents aged 65 and over (3,485 people).
+Health outcomes among seniors are above average, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health